-To the right of the chancel is the door into the three sacristies.
+99 To the right of the chancel at the foot of the steps is the door into the three sacristies.
 On either side of the doorway are two heads carved in stone.
 The one on the right is a likeness of Gordon Reeves, master mason when the Chapel was started.
-He died while the building was in process and his work was carried on by Lewis Wallace, now Verger of the Chapel, who carved this head of Gordon Reeves, the first master mason, and also his own on the other side of the door.
-A picture of Reeves hangs on the wall of the third sacristy.
+He died while the building was in process and his work was carried on by Lewis Wallace, later Verger of the Chapel and Superintendent of Buildings and Grounds, who carved this head of Gordon Reeves, the first master mason, and also his own on the other side of the door.

-The Working Sacristy next to the Chancel contains a safe where the College silver is kept.
-This is an interesting collection, ranging from a Communion service presented to the College in 1857 by Mrs. Goodwin, the wife of President Daniel Goodwin, and her daughters, down to a set of silver Alms Basins presented in 1932 by Robert Schutz, '89, in memory of his brother, Walter
+100 The Working Sacristy next to the Chancel contains, built into the wall, a safe where the College silver is kept.
+This is an interesting collection, including a Communion service presented to the College in 1857 by Mrs. Goodwin, the wife of President Daniel Goodwin, and her daughters; a set of silver Alms Basins presented in 1932 by Robert Schutz, '89, in memory of his brother, Walter Stanley Schutz, '95, and a special Communion service given by Mrs. Emma J. Ferguson in memory of her husband, Professor Henry Ferguson, class of 1868.